Warlord64/Warlord64/README.md

 ### Hi there 👋

-🔭 I’m currently working on: 30 day web development challenge.
+🔭 I’m currently working on: A Social media webiste named as QUILL.

 📫 How to reach me: `Warlord#6118` on Discord.

-🌱 I’m currently learning: JavaScript
+🌱 I’m currently learning: CPP

 💬 Ask me about: Computer Science, Web Development or JavaScript.